d3x0r/JSOX/README.md

 ## Changelog
+- 1.0.5 - Fix streaming ability; consequtive strings only have whitespace to separate them, so identifiers for defining typed-objects cannot have whitespace between them and '{'.
 - 1.0.4 - Be more forgiving about platforms not having BigInt native support.
 - 1.0.3 - Add ability to register prototypes to use for decoding.
 - 1.0.2 - Issue with mutiple leading and trailing spaces.
 Fix collecting streams of numbers.
 Fix an issue with nested classes.
 Add circular reference support.